A Lensing-Band Approach to Spacetime Constraints: Free-floating bisection algorithm

 We implement the above algorithm in the current version of \texttt{LBeyondGR}.
 We find that the choice of $a_\text{tighten}=1/2$ and $a_\text{relax}=4$ seems to work well but we have not yet performed a dedicated runtime optimization study for these parameters.
 In general, we expect that the optimal choice of $a_\text{tighten}$ and $a_\text{relax}$ will depend on the specific application at hand.

-The two key advantages of such a free-floating bisection algorithm are (i) that it guarantees a reliable bisection of a closed but otherwise arbitrary (in particular, not necessarily star-convex) boundary and (ii) it incorporates an adaptive stepsize control.
+The two key advantages of such a free-floating bisection algorithm are (i) that it guarantees a reliable bisection of a closed but otherwise arbitrary (in particular, not necessarily star-convex) boundary and (ii) it incorporates an adaptive step size control.